 K-NN algorithms are very computationally expensive as they calculated an N dimensional distance over a cartesian product between the training and test datasets

-Even with space portioning techniques (kd-tree)4, bisecting clusters etc.the space reduction happens only by the scale of distance, this could result in the loss of important values with respect to target variable.
+Even with space portioning techniques (kd-tree)4, bisecting clusters etc., the space reduction happens only by the scale of distance, this could result in the loss of important values with respect to target variable.
 This again becomes more prominent in sparse datasets.

 K-NN algorithms run time increases at an exponential rate based on the increase in test / prediction data observations